Michael Andretti: CART

 Andretti was the drivers' champion of the 1991 CART PPG Indy Car World Series.
 He won a total eight of seventeen races, eight poles and led more than half of the laps during the season, but Rahal still took the championship battle down to the final race of the season.
 Andretti's season started slowly, recording DNFs in the opening two events, then the heartbreaking second place at the Indy 500.
 He recovered from this, winning four of the last five races of the season and with Rahal retiring during the title decider at Laguna Seca, he cruised to the title.
 The day before, he won the non-championship, Marlboro Challenge for a second time.

 Remaining with Newman/Haas for 1992, Andretti's season started slowly, but then won three races out of four during the mid-season.
 Despite taking two more wins later in the year, including the season finale at Laguna Seca, Rahal beat him again to the title by just four points.
 He would leave for Formula One at the end of the year, with his seat going to the reigning Formula One World Champion Nigel Mansell, who would win the 1993 CART title in his rookie season.
 For four seasons between 1989 and 1992, Andretti had his father as his teammate at Newman/Haas.
 Together, they established a number of firsts, including the first father-son front row, for the 1986 Dana 200 for Special Olympics at Phoenix, and the first of 15 father-son podiums in the 1984 Cribari Wines 300K at Laguna Seca, with the last coming nearly a decade later in the 1992 Daikyo IndyCar Grand Prix, around the street of Surfers Paradise.

-Futility at Indianapolis
+Racing record at Indianapolis

+Andretti holds the record for most laps led in the Indy 500 without having achieved a victory.
 The Andretti family's bad luck at the Indianapolis Motor Speedway is known as the Andretti curse.
 He shared Rookie of the Year honours with Guerrero in 1984, when he finished fifth.
 In 1991, he led with 12 laps remaining, but finished second to Rick Mears after battling the multiple Indy 500 winner.
-The pair of them traded memorable late-lap outside passes for the lead in Turn One.
-The next year, 1992, he dominated the race, leading four-fifths of the laps, but, with 11 laps remaining after holding a two-lap lead, his fuel pump failed, and his car coasted to a stop.
+The pair of them traded late-lap outside passes for the lead in Turn One.
+In 1992, he dominated the race, leading four-fifths of the laps, but, with 11 laps remaining after holding a two-lap lead, his fuel pump failed, and his car coasted to a stop.
 He was classified in 13th place.
 He also dropped out while leading the Indy 500 in 1989, 1995 and 2003.
-Andretti holds the record for most laps led in the Indy 500 without having achieved a victory.